tarantool/cartridge-springdata/README.md

 in Telegram (or its counterpart [in Russian](https://t.me/tarnatoolru)) if you have any questions about Tarantool database or Spring Data Tarantool.

-Detailed questions can be asked on StackOverslow using the [tarantool](https://stackoverflow.com/questions/tagged/tarantool) tag.
+Detailed questions can be asked on StackOverflow using the [tarantool](https://stackoverflow.com/questions/tagged/tarantool) tag.

 Documentation and StackOverflow links will be added in the nearest future.